 - Decide whether you want everything stabilized (choose Olympus) or you're less worried about having everything stabilized (choose either Olympus or Panasonic)

 - Decide whether you want to buy at the leading edge (current generation, latest-introduced bodies) or are willing to trade off a bit of performance and features for a lower price (earlier generation, or at least bodies introduced more than nine months ago).

 From those three things you've essentially narrowed your choices to one, two, and sometimes three bodies.
 You're on your own from there (though read my reviews); just add lenses and you're done.

-As of the date at the bottom of this article, my clear favorite m4/3 body is the Olympus E-M5 OM-D. It's a deeply-featured camera body in traditional DSLR style, has an excellent 16mp sensor at its heart, yet is quite small and light.
-Indeed, a bit too small.
-Most OM-D users are using one or more parts of the optional vertical grip, or the RRS optional grip to beef up the hand-holding a bit.
-All three of the current Panasonic models have much going for them, to, and I tend to travel with an OM-D as my primary body, and a GX1 or GF6 as my secondary body.
+As of the date at the bottom of this article, my clear favorite m4/3 body is the Olympus E-M1 OM-D. It's a deeply-featured camera body in traditional DSLR style, has an excellent 16mp sensor at its heart, yet is reasonable small and light.
+All three of the current Panasonic models have much going for them, too, and I tend to travel with an OM-D as my primary body, and a GM1 as my secondary body.

-In terms of lenses, my usual travel choices are the Olympus 12mm, 45mm, and 75mm primes, plus a quartet of Panasonic zooms (7-14mm, 12-35mm, 14-42mm X, and 100-300mm).
+In terms of lenses, my usual travel choices are the Olympus 12mm, 45mm, and 75mm primes, plus a quartet of Panasonic zooms (7-14mm, 12-40mm, 12-32mm, and 100-300mm).
 Rarely do I need to supplement this kit, though I will if I know I'm going to encounter the need for something these lenses can't handle well, like macro.